Powerlearnproject/se-assignment-day-2-git-and-github-Wrappedmarley/README.md

 Forking allows developers to test changes without modifying the original repository.
 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts?.GitHub provides Issues and Project Boards as powerful tools for tracking bugs, managing tasks, and organizing projects
+Issues function as a built-in task management system where users can report bugs, suggest features, and discuss improvements.

+How Issues Help in Project Management
+Bug Tracking – Users can report and describe software bugs, making it easier to track and fix them.
+Feature Requests – Developers can propose new features and gather feedback from the community.
+ Task Assignments – Team members can be assigned to specific issues, ensuring accountability.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?